 Expert Baiting Tips

-Weigh down your trap with a brick or other objects to prevent animals from knocking over your trap to steal the bait.
+- Weigh down your trap with a brick or other object to prevent animals from knocking it over to steal the bait.

-Armadillos have very sensitive noses and will most likely avoid a trap that carrys a human scent.
-It's important to wear gloves at all time when handling and baiting the trap.
+- Armadillos have very sensitive noses and will most likely avoid a trap that carries a human's scent, so it's important to wear gloves at all time when handling and baiting your live trap.

-Learn more tips about how to bait a trap here »
+- Learn more tips about how to bait a live trap here »

 Ultimate Armadillo Protection